-Starting from version 2.0.1, Geronimo adopts the basic principle that all security flows from Subjects that result from logging in to a security realm.
-In previous Geronimo releases, security information for run-as and default subjects was constructed entirely outside any security realm.
-As a result of following the new principle, run-as and default identities can now participate fully in security using such features as named credentials to access such external systems as connectors and web services, and the JACC system is now more fully pluggable.
+Starting in Geronimo 2.0.1 we have adopted the basic principle that all security flows from Subjects that result from logging in to a security realm.
+In previous geronimo releases security information for run-as and default subjects was constructed entirely outside any security realm.
+As a result of following the new principle run-as and default identities can now participate fully in security using such features as named credentials to access such external systems as connectors and web services, and the JACC system is now more fully pluggable.

-However, because run-as and default subjects now result from logging in to a security realm, to use such a subject you need to supply the login information for each such subject.
+However, since run-as and default subjects now result from logging into a security realm, to use such a subject you need to supply the login information for each such subject.
 This information is encapsulated in a CredentialStore.
-We supply a simple CredentialStore implementation using XML in your Geronimo plan.
-Note that this includes plain text passwords for the run-as and default subjects.
-This might not be a suitable implementation for many environments.
+We supply a simple CredentialStore implementation using xml in your geronimo plan.
+Note that this includes plaintext passwords for the run-as and default subjects.
+This may not be a suitable implementation for many environments.